sidharth2189/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The pipeline does not use a generator since not using a generator using the very same model, with same training data yielded succesful result.
+This is elaborated in "model architecture and training strategy" section.

 ### Model Architecture and Training Strategy